ARE PLEASED TO ANNOUNCE THE WORLD FIRST MARKET AUTHORISATION FOR A DONOR-DERIVED MICROBIOME-BASED PRODUCT

 Who are you?

-Our team of translational microbiome experts have developed a unique platform which combines the capabilities of machine learning and microbiology to inform microbiome drug discovery and development.
+Our team of translational microbiome experts have developed a unique drug discovery platform that combines the capabilities of advanced bioinformatic analysis with phenotypic microbiology to inform microbiome drug discovery and development.

 BiomeBank's pioneering research has been published in these leading medical journals:

 Be a Su-Poo-Hero!

 Become a stool donor today and save someones life.